fdbadmin/ODRV2/README.md

 ## Citation

 If you use this repository, please cite the software and include the model version + evaluation setting you used.
-(Some metadata files emphasize the earlier ODIR-5K baseline; the canonical Unified V3 results are in the technical report.)

 ```bibtex
 @software{odrv2_2025,